Inspiring Life and Love

-A Finished Heart is a love story, my one-man performance of narrative, conversation and poetry with a musical score.
-The piece introduces Chris, my husband of sixteen years.
+A Finished Heart is a love story, my one-man, live performance of narrative, conversation and poetry with a musical score.
+The piece introduces Chris, who, in 2007, is my husband of sixteen years.
 At the age of 56, he is diagnosed with pancreatic cancer and has three months to live.
-As I care for him, Chris shares
+As I care for him, Chris

 Here is a window through which you will feel the force that compelled us to mate, will feel the breeze that must speak a story forever, the way a wind must always cause branches to sing.

-With great emotion and gentle humor, A Finished Heart gives you a true, inside view of caregiving, dying and loss and provides a model of deeply empathic communication.
+With great emotion and gentle humor, A Finished Heart gives you an inside view of dying, caregiving and loss.
+It inspires deeply empathic listening and communication.

 Through tender life story, A Finished Heart increases empathy for same-sex relationships leading to a greater culture of inclusion.